Domaine de Beaurenard - Châteauneuf-du-Pape rouge 2022

 Robert Parker - Wine Advocate

-The Châteauneuf du Pape 2022 is a real success story, making it a fine introduction to the world of Domaine de Beaurenard.
-Evoking aromas of blackcurrant, rose, black cherry, spice and flowers, it is medium to full-bodied, concentrated and elegant.
-It has a fleshy fruity core, polished tannins and a long, harmonious finish, enhanced by delicate black cherry notes.
-It's a blend of 65% Grenache Noir, 15% Syrah, 10% Mourvèdre and the rest is a mix of Clairette Rose, Cinsault, Grenache Gris, Terret Noir, Picardan, Picpoul Blanc, Muscardin, Bourboulenc, Vaccarèse, Roussanne, Picpoul Gris, Counoise and Clairette planted on a mixture of sandy and chalky soils and rolled pebbles.
-Well worth discovering.
+The 2022 Châteauneuf du Pape is a real success, making it a wonderful introduction to the world of Domaine de Beaurenard.
+Evoking aromas of blackcurrant, rose, black cherry, spices, and flowers, it is medium-bodied to full-bodied, concentrated, and elegant.
+It has a fleshy fruit core, polished tannins and a harmonious, long finish, enhanced by delicate notes of black cherries.
+It is a blend of 65% Grenache Noir, 15% Syrah, 10% Mourvèdre and the rest is a mixture of Clairette Rose, Cinsault, Grenache Gris, Terret Noir, Picardan, Picpoul Blanc, Muscardin, Bourboulenc, Vaccarèse, Roussanne, Picpoul Gris, Counoise, and Clairette planted on a mixture of sandy and limestone soils and rounded pebbles.
+It is well worth discovering.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France